berbelvaleria/todomvc-practice/README.md

 The goal was to practise modern automation tools, apply best practices in test structure, and simulate real user interactions in a realistic UI.

+## 👨‍💻 Learning Journey

+This is a personal learning project created as part of my transition from Manual QA to QA Automation.

+I'm currently deepening my knowledge of Playwright and JavaScript, and using this project to practice good testing practices, build a clean test structure, and explore modern tools like HTML reporting and CI/CD pipelines.

+It’s still a work in progress, and I plan to continue expanding the test coverage and improving the overall setup as I learn more.

 ---

 ## 🛠️ Technologies